yetulaxman/containers-workflows/_hands-on/day2/blast.md

 title: Tutorial1 - BLAST example
 ---

 There are many bioinformatics applications available as docker images in  different registries such as [DockerHub](https://hub.docker.com), [Quay Container Registry](https://quay.io) and [Biocontainers](https://biocontainers.pro).
 Our aim here is to acquire some basic skills to use any containerised application from the registries for our bioinformatics analysis in HPC environment.
-These skills greatly empower bioinformatician as there are several thousands of containerised applicataions which can be easily deployed in a reproducible manner.
+These skills greatly empower bioinformaticians with several thousands of containerised applications which can be easily deployed in a reproducible manner.
 This tutorial provides hands-on experience with one of the popular bioinformatics tools called, BLAST which compares nucleotide or protein sequences to sequence in a database and calculates the statistical significance of the matches.

 ### Expected learning outcome from tutorial:
 After this tutorial, you will be able to: